A Superior effort: Rising from the ashes of the Marshall fire

 It is fast.

-Fire survivor groups the Rock Creekers consulted with told them it would take two years to come home.
+Groups familiar with fire survival told the Rock Creekers it would take two years to come home.

 They’re expecting to beat that time by six months.